Greg Yuna

-Yuna's designs have been worn by clients including Floyd Mayweather, Drake, Meek Mill, and Victor Cruz.
+Yuna's designs have been worn by clients including Floyd Mayweather, Meek Mill, and Victor Cruz.
 He designed Ariana Grande's engagement ring.
 He also created a pendant picturing the late rapper Nipsey Hussle for Hussle's longtime girlfriend, Lauren London.
 Yuna has designed sneaker pendants for Nike.

 In 2019, Yuna was an advisor for and had a minor role in the 2019 Adam Sandler film Uncut Gems.
 He appeared on an episode of Ridiculousness in 2021.